Caphyon/clang-power-tools/docs/QaA.md

 More details here:
 [clang-analyzer.llvm.org/available_checks](https://clang-analyzer.llvm.org/available_checks.html)

+### 👉 Does Clang Power Tools support automatic checking of CppCoreGuidelines ?

+Yes.
+By leveraging `clang-tidy` support for checking [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)
+You can use the `cppcoreguidelines-*` filter from Clang Power Tools settings, to select CppCoreGuidelines from the available clang-tidy [checks](https://clang.llvm.org/extra/clang-tidy/checks/list.html)

 ### 👉 If I want to use a .clang-tidy file, where do I put that configuration file on the file system?

 `clang-tidy` searches for the config file starting from the given/input source file directory, going up .. until it finds a .clang-tidy file (stops at drive root).
 This is the standard clang-tidy lookup mechanism.